CraftomeCJ/learningJournal/May2022/learningJournal20220523.md

 - Curiosity:
   - important to remain curious about coding and various languages and technologies.
 - Time-boxing to strict 90 minutes per task with a 20min rest break.

-- Day 50 ==> Continue to work on React Native + TypeScript exercise project to practice concepts, its feature, workflows and how to enhance it with material UI CSS fundamentals.

 - required more efforts on refactoring and TypeScript understanding ie interface and extends for type protection.